MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/admin-key-concepts.md

 2. Plan who will help administer Yammer for your organization.
 There are several types of admins:

       - Verified admins have the most permissions, and are responsible for the big decisions of how to use Yammer in your company.
 They can manage security-related tasks, as well as configure and customize Yammer, and manage users and groups.
-All Office 365 global admins are automatically Yammer verified admins.
+All global admins are automatically Yammer verified admins.

       - Network admins can configure and customize Yammer, and manage users and groups.